Table of contents

 An ADI’s assessment of its ability to realise the value of a property within a reasonable timeframe would be based on the collateral agreement and legal contract underpinning the loan.

-A loan may still be categorised as standard if there is a timing mismatch between customer acceptance and mortgage registration, provided that mortgage registration,
+A loan may still be categorised as standard if there is a timing mismatch between customer acceptance and mortgage registration, provided that mortgage registration, or associated controls, takes place no longer than three months post settlement and drawdown.

 A mortgage over a lease of crown land may be categorised as a standard loan.
 APRA expects that an ADI would incorporate potential risks in mortgages over a lease of crown land in the valuation of a property as outlined in Prudential Standard APS 220 Credit Risk Management (APS 220).